Night Wings

 “As a messenger, Yagrin, I have the gift to understand all intelligent beings.”

-Nival’s fire body glows brighter than ever, as I like at it with Kishla eyes.
+Ehraval’s fire body glows brighter than ever, when I look at it with Kishla eyes.

 Shazira and Balshown are quiet for a moment, still caught in the song.